Tutorial: Enable storage bus cache with Storage Spaces on standalone servers

-If your system does not require resiliency or has external backups, the storage bus cache will support both read and write caching.
-For resilient systems, the storage bus cache will only serve as a read cache and it is recommended to pick ReFS Mirror-accelerated parity as the volume resiliency.
+If your system doesn't require resiliency or has external backups, the storage bus cache supports both read and write caching.
+For resilient systems, the storage bus cache only serves as a read cache, and you should choose Resilient File System (ReFS) Mirror-accelerated parity as the volume resiliency.
 This combination improves random read performance as data is read from the parity tier and cached on the faster mirror tier.
 The mirror tier also provides write caching capabilities if the Provision Mode is set to Shared (default).

 In this tutorial, you learn about: